tufts-digital-collections-archives/aspace-cuid-plugin/README.md

-ASPACE Collection Unique Identifier Plugin
+ASPACE Component Unique Identifier Plugin
 =========================================

-An ArchivesSpace plugin to generate unique collection identifier for Archival Object ( a.k.a collection components ).
+An ArchivesSpace plugin to generate a unique component identifier for Archival Object ( a.k.a collection components ).

 ## Install